top of page

 surrendering myself to his strong sensitive touch and calm relaxing presence.

-After a 10 minute massage on the ghats, I asked him if he was a real masseur
+After a 10-minute massage on the ghats, I asked him if he was a real masseur

 and he replied that he was.

-He told me his Father had been a masseur and he had learned the skill from him.
+He told me his Father had been a masseur, and he had learned the skill from him.

-I asked him to come to my hotel room the next day to give me massage there.
+I asked him to come to my hotel room the next day to give me a massage there.

 In my own room, as opposed to the busy ghats with people walking past